 In the domain of Asynchronous DRAM Refresh (ADR), all data is persistent.
 Some extra power supply can ensure data outside media will be finally flushed to media.

 Extended asynchronous DRAM Refresh (eADR) is a new feature supported by Intel Optane PM 200 Series and 3rd Scalable Xeon processors.
-The main difference between eADR and ADR is the non-volatile regions expand to cache with battery-backed (note: said the eADR domain excludes L1 cache, I can’t find any support materials, and I found contradictions in their slides, so do buy it!).
+The main difference between eADR and ADR is the non-volatile regions expand to cache with battery-backed (note: said the eADR domain excludes L1 cache, I can’t find any support materials, and I found contradictions in their slides).

 Normally when we try to program on old Optane PM, we need to focus on crash consistency problems from volatile caches in CPUs and orders of instructions after re-ordering operations of Optane controllers.
 As a result, we have to use